rydmike/flex_color_scheme/README.md

 for a complete color scheme computed based the given primary color.

-There is a helper class `FlexSchemeColor`, with a factory called `FlexSchemeColor.from` that can create complete color schemes **from** incomplete color schemes.
+There is a helper class `FlexSchemeColor`, with a factory called `FlexSchemeColor.from` that can create complete color schemes from incomplete color scheme data.
 Additionally, its `toDark` method can create a computed matching dark scheme from a defined light scheme.
 This works regardless of if you created a fully specified custom light scheme, or one from just a single or a few more colors.